-- · By Internet, following the instructions on the Notice or the proxy card; - · By telephone, using the telephone number set forth in this proxy statement and printed on the proxy card; or - · By mail (if you received your proxy materials by mail), using the enclosed proxy card and return envelope.
+- · By Internet, following the instructions on the Notice or the proxy card; or - · By mail (if you received your proxy materials by mail), using the enclosed proxy card and return envelope.

 How do I attend the Annual Meeting?
 What do I need to bring?